Von Colson v Land Nordrhein-Westfalen

 Von Colson v Land Nordrhein-Westfalen (1984) Case 14/83 is an EU law case, concerning the conflict of law between a national legal system and European Union law.

 Facts

 Sabine Von Colson and Elisabeth Kamann were German social workers who applied to work in men's prisons run by the State of North Rhine-Westphalia.
-Both were rejected on the basis they were women.
+Both were rejected on the basis that they were women.

 Von Colson and Kamann appealed the decision at the Arbeitsgericht (Labour Tribunal).
 Under European Communities law, the Equal Treatment Directive (76/207/EEC) required member states to give effect to principle of equal treatment and obliged them to provide a legal remedy.
-The claimants argued that they had a directly effective right to demand that the court order the employer to appoint her.
-Instead of this or compensation, they were awarded only "reliance losses" as a remedy, equivalent to the travel costs incurred by going to the interview (7.20 DM).
+The claimants argued that they had a directly effective right to demand that the court order the employer to appoint them.
+Instead of this or compensation, they were awarded only "reliance losses" as a remedy, equivalent to the travel costs they incurred in going to the interview (7.20 DM).